76mm Gun Tank M41 Walker Bulldog.

 76mm Gun Tank M41A1 Walker Bulldog in Moundsville, West Virginia.

-This is the corroded driver's hatch of the Moundsville tank.
-The handle is obvious, and the circular opening is for installation of the M19 infrared periscope.
+The handle on the driver's hatch is obvious, and the circular opening is for installation of the M19 infrared periscope.
 Daytime view for the driver was provided by four M17 periscopes, which covered an arc of approximately 270°.
 The door lock can be seen at the top center of the photo, and the locking pins are welded to the front hull plate.

 76mm Gun Tank M41A1 Walker Bulldog in Moundsville, West Virginia.